MEET US

 The "OUR" in Finding Our Voices

-Finding Our Voices is led and driven by Maine survivors of intimate partner abuse, lifted up by caring and creative community members who help get us louder and brighter across the state.
+Finding Our Voices is led and driven by Maine survivors of domestic abuse, boosted by caring and creative community members who help get us louder and brighter across the state.

 Photo by Mary Kamradt